-CORKY SAUTKULIS SCHOLARSHIP Open to students with proven financial need who reside on Long Island or in the tri-state area.
-FIRST ROBOTICS SCHOLARSHIP Awarded to freshmen who have participated in their high school's FIRST robotics program.
-FISHER DUNDERBERG SCHOLARSHIP Awarded to students in their freshman year.
+CORKY SAUTKULIS SCHOLARSHIP

+Open to students with proven financial need who reside on Long Island or in the tri-state area.

+FIRST ROBOTICS SCHOLARSHIP

+Awarded to freshmen who have participated in their high school's FIRST robotics program.

+FISHER DUNDERBERG SCHOLARSHIP

+Awarded to students in their freshman year.
 Must have proven financial need.

+GLOSTEN SCHOLARSHIP

-GLOSTEN SCHOLARSHIP Must have proven financial need and maintain satisfactory academic standing.
-H. SMITH MCKANN SCHOLARSHIP Must have proven financial need and maintain satisfactory academic standing.
-J. LANCE CLASS OF 1980 SCHOLARSHIP Must be of good character and citizenship.
+Must have proven financial need and maintain satisfactory academic standing.

+H. SMITH MCKANN SCHOLARSHIP

+Must have proven financial need and maintain satisfactory academic standing.

+J. LANCE CLASS OF 1980 SCHOLARSHIP

+Must be of good character and citizenship.
 Preference is given to students in their sophomore year, with proven financial need who maintaining satisfactory academic standing.

-JOHN HOPKINSONMEMORIAL SCHOLARSHIP Preference is given to students in their sophomore year, with proven financial need who maintain satisfactory academic standing.
-KURZ FAMILY SCHOLARSHIP Awarded to students entering their junior or 20 senior year.
+JOHN HOPKINSONMEMORIAL SCHOLARSHIP

+Preference is given to students in their sophomore year, with proven financial need who maintain satisfactory academic standing.

+KURZ FAMILY SCHOLARSHIP

+Awarded to students entering their junior or

+senior year.
 Must have proven financial need, have demonstrated satisfactory academic progress, and have maintained satisfactory academic standing.

+LEAGUE SCHOLARSHIP

-LEAGUE SCHOLARSHIP Essay contest open to entire freshmen class.
+Essay contest open to entire freshmen class.
 Completed during the first week of the fall semester.

+McMULLEN SCHOLARSHIP

-McMULLEN SCHOLARSHIP Awarded to students in their senior year.
+Awarded to students in their senior year.
 Must have proven financial need, maintaining satisfactory academic standing.

-THOMAS CROWLEY SCHOLARSHIP Awarded to students in their junior or senior year, who are maintaining satisfactory academic progress.
-WOMEN'S PROPELLER CLUB SCHOLARSHIP Awarded to students in their sophomore or junior year, who are maintaining a solid B average and have financial need.
+THOMAS CROWLEY SCHOLARSHIP

+Awarded to students in their junior or senior year, who are maintaining satisfactory academic progress.